vmbrasseur/agstack-website/_pages/asset_registry.md

 <!--If this prereq is required, what command should the user run to verify the installation?-->
 * Verify that the S2 Geometry library is installed on your local environment.
 See [S2 Geometry Quick Start](https://s2geometry.io/devguide/cpp/quickstart).

-## Search for an exisiting asset

-You can search for specific assets by entering the geospatial information for your polygon.
-After you query your polygon, you receive a 256-byte/16-Char alphanumeric unique ID.
-You can view only the assets that are available from your user account.

-To find out the percentage overlap of two Geo IDs, enter the specific Geo IDs that you want to check.

 ## Register a field

 When you register a field, you receive a unique geoID.
 You can register a field by using the asset registry map.
 Complete the following steps to register a field: